De-Alchmst/ptts/doc/syntax.md

 - @setfootnote{marks} - sets ';' separated list of footnote marks, once last on
 reached, first repeats doubled

-- @meta{key:value-list} - sets metadata as key-value pair list separated by ';', key and value are seperated by ':'
+- @meta{key:value-list} - adds metadata as key-value pair list separated by ';', key and value are seperated by ':'

 - @cmnt - ignores this line from now onward